TrofimovMishka/Interview/Interview QA - Luminor bank - 26.01.2024.md

 - **Garbage collector, is the object was deleted if this object contain a reference to itself?**
   - Tracing GC if used - this GC will remove this object
-  - Trace start from GC root: static, threads, class, object from ocal stack
+  - Trace start from GC root: static, threads, class, object from local stack

 - **Weak reference, strong or soft references**
     -